-Cracker Barrel want to give you that homestyle love by making you feel comfortable as if you’re eating at your home table.
-You can share family time while you wait with a fun Peg Game placed on all tables.
+Cracker Barrel wants to give you that homestyle love by making you feel comfortable as if you’re eating at your home table.
+You can share family time while you wait with a fun Peg Game placed on all the tables.

 I think it’s very interesting for the Old Country Store to be attached to the restaurant and not just this one but mostly all of them.
-The store offer a wide range of groceries, clothes, accessories, games, and more.
+The store offers a wide range of groceries, clothes, accessories, games, and more.
 The store will soon to add cold cut meat at the deli.
-One thing Cracker Barrel is known for is their well known cheese.
+One thing Cracker Barrel is known for is their well-known cheese.

-Cracker Barrel compliments me with a map and suggest I have fun on my road trip.
+Cracker Barrel compliments me with a map and suggests I have fun on my road trip.
 Cracker Barrel has over 630 locations in 42 states, and a gift shop attached to the restaurant.

 Weekday lunch special, Country dinner plates, and Homestyle favorites.
 I was so into the Peg Game I believe our waiter (David) came out in a timely manner.
 All the aprons have a cool twist to them it’s more of a cooking apron and not a below the waist apron.